klange/bim/README.md

 | `d`         | Delete and yank selected lines                           |
 | `y`         | Yank selected lines                                      |

 Hitting escape will generally exit non-normal modes.
-In normal, INSERT, LINE SELECTION, and REPLACE modes, arrow keys and page up / page down may also be used for navigation.
+In normal, INSERT, LINE SELECTION, and REPLACE modes, arrow keys and page up / page down may also be used for navigation, and home/end will move the cursor to the beginning and ending of lines.

 ## License